 I recently wrote about an experiment by Gizmodo journalist Kashmir Hill to stop using products and services provided by the top five tech companies.
 Part of that experience was that websites slowed dramatically because they were so enmeshed with large technology companies — this is a follow-up, looking at ways to avoid such services.

-Google has spent considerable effort trying to make the internet faster.
+Google has spent considerable effort trying to speed up the internet.
 It’s one of the areas where Google’s interests align with a fast, free and open web.
-By encouraging developers to create faster, better experiences, Google is able to ensure that users will browse the web (where Google makes money from advertising), rather than stay within the controlled confines of networks and apps, such as Facebook.
+By encouraging developers to create faster, better experiences, Google can ensure that users will browse the web (where Google makes money from advertising), rather than stay within the controlled confines of networks and apps, such as Facebook.

-Google use a stick and carrot approach to try and improve site speed.
-In July 2018, site speed became a factor in the Google Search algorithm, meaning that slow sites would be penalised in search results but Google also provides developers with free testing tools and services, like Google Fonts, to make it easier to improve website speed.
+Google uses a stick and carrot approach to try and improve site speed.
+In July 2018, site speed became a factor in the Google Search algorithm, meaning that slow sites would be penalised in search results, but Google also provides developers with free testing tools and services, like Google Fonts, to make it easier to improve website speed.

 That sounds great, why would I not use Google Fonts?

-As the Gizmodo article points out, Google Fonts doesn’t track individual users, but it’s still a Google product and there are plenty of reasons to avoid supporting a company that has been at the center of numerous scandals.
-But there are also plenty of reasons for developers to not use Google Fonts and perhaps the best of those is learning how to make a better, faster user experience without a third-party.
+As the Gizmodo article points out, Google Fonts doesn’t track individual users, but it’s still a Google product and there are plenty of reasons to avoid supporting a company that has been at the centre of numerous scandals.
+But there are also plenty of reasons for developers to not use Google Fonts, and perhaps the best of those is learning how to build a better, faster user experience without a third party.

 Downloading Google Fonts

-All of the fonts in the Google Fonts library are open source, so it should be easy to download webfont packages.
-Google suggest using Monotype’s SkyFonts to download files, but the easiest way is to use Mario Ranftl’s google-
+All the fonts in the Google Fonts library are open source, so it should be easy to download webfont packages.
+Google suggests using Monotype’s SkyFonts to download files, but the easiest way is to use Mario Ranftl’s google-

 This web app is specifically created to make it easy to self-host Google Fonts and not only provides downloads of webfont files but generates a CSS snippet to use them.